-Covering the key elements and players that have contributed to its artistic and technical development, the book offers a remarkably concise overview of film throughout the world.
+Covering the key elements and players that have contributed to cinema's artistic and technical development, David Parkinson's book offers a remarkably concise overview of film throughout the world.

 Beginning with cinema’s scientific origins, it assesses the achievements of an international body of film-makers, among them D. W. Griffith and the pioneers of the classical narrative; silent artists; the directors of Golden Age Hollywood; the Italian Neo-Realists; and the auteurs of the French New Wave.

 For this second edition, new chapter maps developments in form and technology from the mid-1990s to today, examining experiments in three-dimensionality, the revival of animation, and the democratisation of film-making following the digital revolution.

 Parkinson also highlights the best work to have emerged globally, from Poland to China, Korea and Mexico.
 With a fully updated glossary and bibliography, History of Film remains the definitive survey of this dynamic and popular art form.